 Take a proactive stance against chafing by using Chamois Butt’r Cream!
 It makes a huge difference and your private parts will thank you at the end of the day.
 I like to buy the individual packets for bikepacking, but you can also pack along a full tube.

-The guys can skip right along to the next section, but if you’re a lady who gets her period, a menstrual cup is a game-changer.
+The guys can skip right along to the next section, but if you’re a lady who gets her period, a menstrual cup is a game-changer when bikepacking.
 I started using one a few years ago and I will never go back to tampons or pads.

 Check price: Amazon

-I have the Garmin 830 Bike Computer and it navigated me safely and effectively across Washington on the Cross-Washington Mountain Bike Route, which is definitely not an easy route to navigate with so many twists and turns!
+I have the Garmin 830 Bike Computer which has helped me navigate a handful of bikepacking routes.
 It’s pretty easy to use, although I recommend taking it on some shorter, easier rides so you can get a hang of how it operates.

-The only thing I don’t love about this GPS computer is that uploading routes manually is kind of a pain, although it connects wirelessly to TrailForks and Ride With GPS which is super convenient.
+The only thing I don’t love about this GPS computer is that uploading routes manually is kind of a pain.
+It does connect wirelessly to TrailForks and Ride With GPS, though, which is super convenient.

-I’d love to recommend a solar charger power bank, but honestly, they don’t really work well.
+I’d love to recommend a solar charger power bank, but honestly, I haven’t found one that works really well.
 Small solar chargers take eons to charge, so you’re better off packing a portable power bank and plugging it in whenever you get a chance.

 The BioLite Charge 80 PD weighs only 1lb 6oz and can charge a smartphone up to 5 times.
 If that’s a little excessive, BioLite also has a 40 PD and a 20PD

-Accidents and scary things can happen, so it’s a good idea to pack a communication device as part of your bikepacking gear.
+Accidents and scary things can happen, so it’s a good idea to include a communication device on your bikepacking gear list.
 You won’t need it unless you do, so it’s better to be safe than sorry.
 One of the best communication devices out there is the Garmin inReach Mini.
 It allows for two-way message communication, tracking, and SOS capabilities, and weighing in at only 3.5 oz you’ll hardly notice the weight.

 You do need to sign up for a Garmin subscription in order to use the device, which is kind of lame.
 Learn more about subscription options here.

-What bikepacking gear do you have and love?
+What am I missing on this bikepacking gear least?
+Do you have any bikepacking camping gear that you love?
 What gear do you still need?
 Leave a comment below!